-- technology and pedagogy
+technology and pedagogy

 Our primary objective is to develop tools that support people in performing complex cognitive tasks.
-Our projects benefit from the collaborative approach taken within our group and with other researchers, both in academia and industry.
+Our projects benefit from collaborating within our group and with other researchers, both in academia and industry.
 As a group, we operate by thinking creatively, exploiting our synergies, and applying innovative research techniques.

 We’re on eMail, Twitter, and Facebook.